There was an Old Woman Who Lived in a Shoe

 Allegory of England

 This nursery rhyme dates back to eighteenth-century England and is said to be a reference to the English Parliament—portrayed as an old woman.
-When you turn the map of Great Britain 90 degrees clockwise, you can see that it resembles an old-fashioned shoe.
-The many children in the rhyme represented the colonies England had established around the world and the way they were treated.
-As you can imagine, London handled its territories in an abusive manner.
+When you turn the map of Great Britain ninety degrees clockwise, it has been said that it resembles an old-fashioned shoe.
+The many children in the rhyme are thought to represent the colonies England had established around the world and the way they were treated.
+As you can imagine, London handled its territories in a rather abusive manner.

 Queen Caroline